tobymao/sqlglot/README.md

 ### Metadata

-You can explore SQL with expression helpers to do things like find columns and tables:
+You can explore SQL with expression helpers to do things like find columns and tables in a query:

 ```python
 from sqlglot import parse_one, exp